NZBGet vs. SABnzbd

 On top of that, it is still in active development, with new features and settings being added each year.
 Meanwhile, SABnzbd appears to be in maintenance mode.
 The interface and feature list haven't changed much over the past few years, and unless someone decides to fork the project, that looks unlikely to change.

 Remote Control of NZBGet

 The biggest upgrade from SABnzbd is that it allows users to control the interface from a mobile device.
-Third-party apps can now communicate with it using RCP-API.
+Third-party apps like Couchpotato and Headphones can now communicate with it using the RCP-API service.